Mount Shasta in legend and lore, in history, and with a geological perspective

 "But I do think that anyone that's living up in this part of the world would appreciate having additional monitoring," he said Friday.

 Many pages could be included here about Mount Shasta's stories, geography, geology and history.
 The mountain is of profound importance to us not only as our sentinel, but also because it is one of the settings for events that occur in our work of fiction, The Third Verse Trilogy - novels focused in wisdom teachings and modern myth.
-Information will soon be posted here to provide answers to questions that arise for visitors who view our gallery photographs.
-(This page is currently incomplete and will be added to during the weeks and months to come.
-March 6, 2004.)

-After confronting the challenge of providing information about Mount Shasta to those who have viewed our photographs and never visited or seen the mountain, we have chosen this excerpt to begin with from the late Emilie A. Frank's book Mt.
+After confronting the challenge of providing information about Mount Shasta to those who have viewed our photographs and never visited or seen the mountain, we have chosen this excerpt from the late Emilie A. Frank's book Mt.
 Shasta, California's Mystic Mountain.
 Emilie's book is a treasure trove of stories, myths, legends, and unusual interviews as well as data about the mountain presented in a way that's anything but dry.
 Emilie was a journalist and author here in the town of Mount Shasta for decades.
 This excerpt appears here with permission from her daughter Jennifer Middleton.

 "Stay up there in the rain-shadow of the sublime mountain," an admirer of Mt.
 Shasta recently wrote to me.
 "Do you know that Shasta has the largest base and the greatest mass of any lone peak in the world?
 Its alpenglow leaves me breathless, uplifted, and bemused always."